The Asymmetric Epistemic Principle

 2. Why it follows

 An agent participating in a parent interaction occupies a pole of that interaction, not a vantage above it.
 From a pole, only the agent's own subtree is visible.
-The parent's protocol — the totality of sub-interactions of which the agent's own contribution is just one — is not.
+The parent's Propagation — the totality of sub-interactions of which the agent's own contribution is just one — is not.

 3. The hub structure of every agent